fietew/phd-thesis/README.md

 ### LaTeX

+The repository was tested with pdfTeX 3.14159265-2.6-1.40.19 (TeX Live 2018).
+For the output of ``\listfiles`` showing the used packages and files, see [here](listfiles.log).
 In addition to the packages available on [CTAN](https://ctan.org), you need
 * soundfield.sty [(repo)](https://github.com/fietew/soundfield)
 * audioicons.sty